Choosing Japan: The Benefits for Foreign Software Engineers

 Money: IT salaries in Japan

 The salaries for software professionals are competitive in Japan.
-Please note that the salaries may be lower than in the US and some European countries.
+However, they may be lower than in the US and some European countries.

 However, foreign software professionals typically earn more than Japanese software engineers in Japan.
 Moreover, salaries are continuously increasing.
 And, with the increasing talent shortage, the future growth prospects for earnings are more promising than in many other countries.